BackupNerd/Backup-Scripts/README.md

 	Script to exclude USB attached disks from backup.
 	Identify disks attached via USB bus type and exclude those device volumes using backup filter or the FilesNotToBackup registry key.

+ForceLogout.ps1

+	Background script to force a custom inactivity logout period for the Backup.Management console Can be modified to force logout of other supported SSO products like the TakeControl and the RMM web consoles

 GetDeviceErrors.ps1

 	Script to pull recent Device Errors and output to the console or update a Custom Column in the Management Console